Learning about improving our digital economy from West Cork

 "Within this increasingly digital environment, Powys County Council has recognised that we must keep pace with technological developments and change.
 Part of that is learning from others.

-"We want to provide excellent digital services and superfast connectivity is fundamental to the economic development of the county, that is why it's a key objective of Vision 2025 (the council's corporate improvement plan).
+"We want to provide excellent digital services.
+Superfast connectivity is fundamental to the economic development of the county, that is why it's a key objective of Vision 2025 (the council's corporate improvement plan).

 "What has been achieved in Skibbereen is staggering and I am immensely grateful to Adrienne Harrington and the board for showing us how super high speed broadband can be a catalyst for regeneration in a rural area.